botong516/MovieBook/README.md

 - Classes and objects

 ## Full-stack:
 - Linking together a frontend framework with a backend framework (Spring Boot with React/TypeScript)
+- Deploy

 ## Time Use
 10 hours